Two Creeks Park Site Plan Update

 Tell us how you envision Two Creeks Park.
 Use the tools below to share your thoughts with the project team.
 Take our short survey and subscribe to this page to participate in the park planning process and receive future updates.

-Join the conversation as we begin the process of updating the master plan for Two Creeks Park as a first step in bringing the vision of the park to fruition, an effort that will enhance community access to nature, outdoor recreation and safer bicycle and pedestrian connectivity.
+Updating the site plan for Two Creeks Park was a first step in bringing the vision of the park to fruition, an effort that will enhance the community's access to nature, outdoor recreation and safer bicycle and pedestrian connectivity.

 The Two Creeks Park site is 3.8-acres and meanders between West 12th and West 10th avenues just east of Wadsworth Boulevard.
 The main unifying element of the site is Dry Gulch, bisecting the site from northwest to southeast.
 The recent purchase of property currently housing a car wash brings new opportunities to provide accessible park facilities along Wadsworth and expand neighborhood park amenities.

-The City of Lakewood hired Flow Design Collaborative to revisit the 2013 Two Creeks Park master plan in order to address these new opportunities and incorporate current community feedback in preparation for construction of the park, currently targeted for spring of 2023.
+The City of Lakewood hired Flow Design Collaborative to revisit the 2013 Two Creeks Park master plan in order to address these new opportunities and incorporate current community feedback in preparation for construction of the park, currently targeted for fall of 2024.

 The overall goal of this planning effort is to provide much needed neighborhood park space and amenities, an off-street trail connection from West 10th to West 12th, and accessibility to the creek for park users.